Donatus Edafe

-Donatus Iwezuife Edafe (born 3 November 1993) is a Nigerian footballer who plays for Iraqi club Al-Nasiriya FC.
+Donatus Iwezuife Edafe (born 3 November 1993) is a Nigerian footballer who plays for Iraqi club Al-Sinaa SC.

 Career

+In 2019 Donatus Edafe signed a reported 3-year deal with Slovenia club, Nogometno društvo Gorica.
+After being kicked out, he moved to Minerva Punjab in 2018.

 In January 2020, he secured a move to Turkish Cypriot club Cihangir GSK in the Northern Cyprus KTFF Süper Lig.

-On 28 March 2021, he joined Al-Nasiriya FC which is participating in the Iraq Division One with other 3 Nigerian players.
+On 28 March 2021, he joined Al-Nasiriya FC which is participating in the Iraqi First Division League with other 3 Nigerian players.
 On 9 May 2021, he scored in the first 7 seconds against Peshmerga FC (Match was finished 1-1).
 On 24 May 2021, he scored his first Hat-trick against Maysan FC (Match was finished 3–1).